KartikeyanSubramanyam/H-R3P/README.md

 ## Cracking Haiku

 This directory contains a list of Haiku URLs (in the form **_epichaiku://handheld/config_**), as well as a Python script to convert the remaining cipher text into plain text in order to get useful information from the aforementioned URLs.

+## Miscellaneous

+This directory contains scripts, etc, written for smaller goals.